 GIST 624 – Social Movements in the Middle East.
 A review of the waves of social movements that have taken place across the Middle East region in recent years, including Iran’s Green Movement, the Arab Spring movements of 2010, and Kurdish nationalist movements.

 POLS 673 – International Organizations.
-Course examines international organizations with a special emphasis on the United Nations.
+Course discusses international organizations with a special emphasis on the United Nations.
 A central theme of the course rests upon the question of whether strengthened international organization offers the only alternative to further world wars.

 GIST 810 – Graduate Writing Experience.
 Independent study in preparation for the comprehensive M.A. examination.